NO1R-E/Promote-Daily-Menu-Selection-Project/README.md

 # Promote Daily Menu Selection Project
-This project is part of a Project Management and Digital Startup (01418371)
+This project is part of Computer Science Project (Final Project) (01418499)

 A cross-platform mobile application that provides personalized meal recommendations.
 The system is designed to solve dietary decision fatigue by algorithmically balancing a user's macronutrient/micronutrient requirements with their taste preferences.